fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 accessible tool for studying the global dynamics of multivector fields on Lefschetz complexes.
 Having already discussed the latter, we now turn our attention to multivector fields and their global dynamics.
-This involves a detailed discussion of isolated invariant sets, their Conley index, as well as Morse decompositions and connection matrices.
-Finally, we also describe how a variety of isolated invariant sets can be constructed using Morse decomposition intervals, and apply these tools to the analysis of simple planar and three-dimensional ordinary differential equations.
+This involves a detailed discussion of multivector fields, isolated invariant sets, their Conley index, as well as Morse decompositions and connection matrices.
+We also describe how a variety of isolated invariant sets can be constructed using Morse decomposition intervals, and apply these tools to the analysis of simple planar and three-dimensional ordinary differential equations.